 - 2 teaspoons pure vanilla extract

-- 3 1/2 cups gluten free all-purpose flour blend
+- 3 1/2 cups gluten free cake flour OR gluten free all-purpose flour blend

 *If using banana instead of egg, reduce sugar to 1 1/2 cups

-**If using coconut oil, increase salt to 2 teaspoons salt.
+**If using coconut oil, increase salt to 1 1/2 teaspoons kosher salt.

 Start by preheating your oven to 325°F. Then, spray two 8″ round cake pans with nonstick spray (or smear with coconut oil), then sprinkle a little gluten free flour in the pan and shake until the flour completely covers the oil.
 Set aside.

-Next, sift together the gluten free flour, baking soda and salt together, and set that aside too.
+Next, sift together the gluten free flour, baking soda, baking powder and salt together, and set that aside too.

-In a large bowl of a Kitchen Aid (or similar electric mixer), cream the softened Earth Balance until it’s nice and smooth.
+Then in a large bowl of a Kitchen Aid (or similar electric mixer), cream the softened Earth Balance until it’s nice and smooth.
 Turn the mixer off, dump in the sugar and beat the two together until they get nice and fluffy.
-Turn the mixer off again, add the eggs and turn the mixer back on, making sure to whip well.
+Turn the mixer off again, add the eggs and vanilla and turn the mixer back on, making sure to whip well.
 Turn the mixer off.

-Pour 1 1/2 Tablespoons white vinegar into a 2-cup liquid measuring cup and add the rice milk into the same measuring cup until you reach the 1 1/2 cup mark.
+After that, measure 1 1/2 cups flax milk (or rice milk) into a 2-cup liquid measuring cup, and add the 1 1/2 Tablespoons white vinegar to the measuring cup.
 Pour the vinegar/rice milk mixture to the batter, turn on the mixer again and mix well.
 The batter will look a little clumpy–do not fret.
 Turn off the mixer and scoop in the dry ingredients about a cup at a time–dump, then mix; dump, then mix; dump, then mix; then turn the mixer on high and beat until the batter is smooth and luscious, about 1-2 minutes.

-Pour the batter into the prepared pans and bake for 30-35 minutes or so, until a toothpick inserted into the middle of the comes out clean (mine were perfect at 35 minutes, but oven temperatures vary.
+Finally, swirl those sprinkles into the batter and divide it between the prepared cake pans.
+Bake for 30-35 minutes or so, until a toothpick inserted into the middle of the comes out clean (mine were perfect at 35 minutes, but oven temperatures vary.
 Cool the cakes in the pan for about 5 minutes, then turn them out onto a wire rack and cool completely before frosting.
+(We love to top our cakes with Joey’s mom’s classic frosting recipe, which you can find here, way down at the bottom of the page after my recipe for chocolate cake.)